Learn more about autism and the transition to adulthood through these publications and online resources.

 What Do We Know About Improving Employment Outcomes for Individuals with Autism Spectrum Disorder?

-This paper, published in the University of Calgary’s School of Public Policy, conducts a review of studies and provides policy recommendations based on the literature, to help governments identify appropriate policy options relating to improving employment outcomes for those living with ASD.
+This paper, published in the University of Calgary’s School of Public Policy, conducts a review of studies and provides policy recommendations based on the literature, to help governments identify appropriate policy options relating to improving employment outcomes for those living with autism.

 Measuring Local Prevalence for Autism Spectrum Disorder

-A report released from the School of Public Policy shows that 1711, or one in 94 school-age children in the Calgary region are living with ASD.
-The study revealed that an average of 140 students with ASD per year will graduate from the school system, and many of these individuals once they turn 18 years of age will encounter a “support cliff” resulting from a less generous support system available for adults.
+A report released from the School of Public Policy shows that 1711, or one in 94 school-age children in the Calgary region are living with autism.
+The study revealed that an average of 140 students with autism per year will graduate from the school system, and many of these individuals once they turn 18 years of age will encounter a “support cliff” resulting from a less generous support system available for adults.

 The Value of Caregiver Time: Costs of support and Care for Individuals Living with Autism Spectrum Disorder